-So, here are 10 things you probably didn’t know about the Rijksmuseum.
+10 things you didn’t know about the Rijksmuseum

 #1 – It has a road in it

-Rijksmuseum is the only museum in the world with a road in it.
-It was built at the edge of the city so they wanted to connect historical center with a new neighbourhoods which were planned to be built on the other side.
-Road was opened for motorized vehicles until 1931, but since it was really bad for exhibits and the building itself, nowadays it’s open for bicycles only.
+Rijksmuseum is the only museum in the world with a road inside of it.
+It was built at the edge of the historical city centre of Amsterdam.
+So the building served as a historical gate into the city.
+The road was opened for motorised vehicles until 1931, but that wasn’t the best solution for exhibits and the building itself.
+The cars were banned, and nowadays it’s open for bicycles only.

-#4 – It has the largest art library in the Netherlands, which is also open to the public
+#4 – Rijksmuseum is home to the largest art library in the Netherlands

 #5 – It was closed for ten years… because of the flood

-Did you know that one of the X’s in Amsterdam’s coat of arms marks all the troubles with floods the city went through?
+Did you know that one of the three ‘X’ in Amsterdam’s coat of arms marks all the troubles with floods the city went through?

-#7 – Rembrandt’s Night Watch was a bit larger when it was made
+#7 – Rembrandt’s The Night Watch was originally larger than it is today

-There are of course many other funny facts related to it, but this should be a topic of a completely new blog post.
-Let me just tell you that the name is completely wrong, that Rembrandt included his own and his wife’s portrait in it and that there are many, well… sexual connotations in it too.
+There are, of course, many other interesting details on it.
+But, that should be a topic of a completely new post.
+Let me just tell you some of them: the name of the painting is completely wrong, Rembrandt included himself and his wife into this official group portrait, and there are many sexual connotations in it too.

 #8 – Armour missing the leg